nus-cs2113-AY2223S2/tp/docs/team/liuziyang020319.md

   * What it does: Wrote two methods.
 One is to create the directory of the recipe manager.
 The other is to delete the directory and the files.
 * **New Feature**: Added the ability to edit the recipe by one line command.
   * What it does: allows the user to edit the recipe (step/ingredient) by one line command.
+* **New Feature**: Added the ability to clear all entries in the recipe manager.
+  * What it does: Delete all the recipes in the recipe manager.
 * **Skeleton Code**: Added the skeleton code of UI class.
 * **Code testing**: Wrote the test code for the following features:
   * UI
+  * Parser for adding a recipe
+  * Storage
+  * Find command
 ### Contributions to UG
 Wrote the skeleton of the User Guide:
 * Introduction